 Finding a job in Germany is a nightmare.
 It is very difficult finding work commensurate with your abilities and your qualifications in Germany.
-With Kiron, the challenges are to be patient, to learn how to keep my calendar organised, and also to combine my personal life with my studies at Kiron.
+With Kiron, the challenges are to be patient, to learn how to keep my calendar organized, and also to combine my personal life with my studies at Kiron.

 What are your plans for the future?

 The most important thing for me now is to be productive and to find a job so that I can stay in Germany.
-I plan on the long term, and I dream someday to be a professor at a university.
+I plan for the long term, and I dream someday to be a professor at a university.

 – supported by Volkswagen Flüchtlingshilfe